Sage-Bionetworks/database-semaphore/README.md

 It is important point out the semaphore.attemptToAcquireLock() will fail quickly if a lock is unavailable as opposed to blocking the caller until a lock is available.
 This allows the caller to quickly free up any resources such a threads or memory when a lock is unavailable.

 ### Deadlock
 A classic deadlock scenario requires at least two thread, at least two locks and blocking or waiting for unavailable locks.
 For example, thread A holds lock 'foo' and thread B holds lock 'bar'.
 Then if thread A attempts to get lock 'bar' and thread B attempts to get lock 'foo' deadlock would be possible if the attempt to get the lock were to be blocking or if the caller waits for the second lock to become available while holding the first.
 Since the semaphore.attemptToAcquireLock() call is non-blocking, deadlock is only possible if each thread were to wait for the second lock while holding the first.

-We recommend that caller never waits for locks.
+We recommend that caller never waits for a lock.
 However, if you must wait for a lock then it becomes your responsibility to prevent deadlocks using standard techniques.
 For example, all processes should acquire locks in the same order.
 Or, limit one lock per processes.

 ### Database Exclusive Locks
 To prevent race conditions when more than one instances attempts to acquire the same lock at the same time, an exclusive row level lock is used to ensure all lock request for a given key are process serially (as opposed to concurrently).
 This row level lock is only held for a very short window of time (only long enough to check if a lock is available and to issue a lock).